GalacticNeighborhood/galacticneighborhood.github.io/content/home.md

----
-tooltip: "Home: Welcome to the Galaxy"
----

 # The Galactic Neighborhood

 Welcome to the website for TGN.
 This website is meant to be usable instead of the [pdf version][1] of the rules guide.
-Learn more on the [about page][2].

 ## Welcome to the Galaxy